belchior/sql_query_builder/README.md

 Write SQL queries in a simple and composable way.

-The main goal is to find the best balance between write idiomatic SQL queries and manage cenarios of complex query composition mixed with conditional clauses.
+The main goal is to find the best balance between write idiomatic SQL queries and manage scenarios of complex query composition mixed with conditional clauses.